 The Bottom Line

-Judging by its ingredients alone, Pronature Dog Food looks to be only an average kibble.
+Judging by its ingredients alone, Pronature Original Dog Food looks like a below average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 28% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 48% for the overall product line.

 Near-average protein.
 Near-average fat.
 And Near-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effects of the corn gluten and alfalfa meals, and the flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

 Pronature Original Dog Food is a plant-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 3 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content.